mikiwieczorek/MLR-ACE-AVAS-MARS/Nearest Neighbor and Naive Bayes Classifiers/Satellite_Images/README.md

 First, we will look at our k-NN model.

-Monte Carlo Function for k-NN:
+Monte Carlo Function for k-NN
 ------------------------------

 ``` r